Pantry Seafood Casserole

-A pantry seafood casserole, with smoked seafood, sea vegetables, dried mushrooms, dried chilies in a coconut gravy, is the result of a delicious, brilliantly stocked pantry.
+Easy Pantry Seafood Casserole, with smoked seafood, sea vegetables, dried mushrooms, dried chilies in a coconut gravy; pantry only ingredients.

 Pantry seafood casserole with dried mushrooms